jdhitsolutions/WindowsSandboxTools/README.md

 If you use the `NoSetup` parameter, it will launch the default Windows Sandbox.
 In either usage, you can specify display dimensions for the sandbox.
 The `WindowSize` parameter expects an array of width and height, like 1024,768.
 My default is 1920,1080.
 You may have to drag the window slightly to force the sandbox to redraw the screen and remove the horizontal scrollbar.
 Setting the display is tricky and I don't know if what I am using will work for everyone so if you don't get the results you expect, post an issue.

-### Wsb Functions
+### Get-WsbConfiguration

 I have created a simple module called `wsbFunctions.psm1`.
-In this module are functions designed to make it easier to view a wsb configuration, create a new configuration and export a configuration to a file.
-The functions use a number of class definitions.
+In this module are functions designed to make it easier to view a wsb configuration, create a new configuration, and export a configuration to a file.
+The functions use several PowerShell class definitions.

 ```text
 PS C:\> Get-WsbConfiguration d:\wsb\simple.wsb